rippedpiracy/docs/Utilities/Misc.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Web Annoyances Ultralist](https://github.com/yourduskquibbles/webannoyances) - Fix and remove annoying web elements such as sticky headers, floating boxes, etc.

-[**DeArrow**](https://dearrow.ajay.app/) - Aims to address YouTube problems like inaccurate titles and over-sensationalism.
-Users submit alternative titles and thumbnails to replace the original ones.
+[**DeArrow**](https://dearrow.ajay.app/) - Aims to address YouTube problems like inaccurate titles and over-sensationalism with thumbnails.
+Users may submit alternative titles and thumbnails to replace the original ones.
 *<small>A lot of thumbnails are replaced, which may use a lot of resources.
 This can be disabled in the extension.</small>*

 [**FastForward**](https://fastforward.team) - Don't waste your time with compliance, FastForward circumvents link shorteners.